The Best Types of Conifer Trees and How to Grow Them

 Conifers—thanks to their striking silhouettes, noteworthy growth habits, remarkable evergreen textures and variety of hues—are “gotta-have-it” landscape additions for today’s gardeners.
+Thankfully there are many types of conifer trees to choose from.

-“People are really getting into conifers,” says landscape designer Geno Neri of Neri Landscaping in St. Charles, Illinois, “Home owners like conifers for their ease of maintenance and year-round interest.
+“People are really getting into conifers,” says landscape designer Geno Neri of Neri Landscaping in St. Charles, Illinois.
+“Homeowners like conifers for their ease of maintenance and year-round interest.
 And conifers work well with so many plants.
-Think of taller conifers as the bones—the exclamation points—of a garden; they give height and look good when nothing else is growing.
+Think of taller conifers as the bones—the exclamation points—of a garden.
+They give height and look good when nothing else is growing.
 But then, in spring, summer and fall, the conifers nicely showcase the texture of ornamental grasses, shrub foliage, and flowering annuals and perennials.”

 Conifers are sure to attract attention no matter how and where you showcase their distinctive silhouettes.
 They’ll capture passersby’s curiosity as well as draw flocks of nesting birds that seek shelter and food amid their boughs.
 Depending on their type and size, conifers can be cultivated as specimen plants or as privacy hedges or combined with other conifers in rock gardens and foundation plantings.
 Their shapely contours make for arresting anchors amid perennial borders, while low-growing conifers with spreading forms stand in as good-looking ground covers.